The Most Important Thing

 There is another word for this sort of folk, this liar-to-oneself-and-others: a hypocrite.

 I have to write.
 I cannot not.
-I have to express myself and what I think.
-It is my most important thing.
+I have to express myself and say what I think.
+It is my most important thing for me.
 What I write, in whatever way I express myself, I want to be of use to others.
 To be of use to you, dear reader, to you now reading this.
 A particular piece or even the sum of what I have ever written may, or may not, be of use to you, or others.
 Ever.
 But I have to write, to express, regardless.
 Because it is the most important thing for me to do.
 The most important for me and the most important for my relationship with the Universe.

 Is writing, is expressing, encouraging, perhaps even inspiring why I am primarily here in life?
 I, most of me, when I am in a good mental space, think so.